damisahlab/claustrum-uncertainty-surprise/Codes/NeuroPair/README.md

 This repository contains the implementation of **NeuroPair**, a recurrent graph neural network with neuron-specific attention, used to model and predict behavioral variables from single-neuron recordings in the human claustrum (CLA) and anterior cingulate cortex (ACC).
 The code accompanies the paper:

-> "Single Neuron Representations of Surprise and Uncertainty in the Human Claustrum", XX et al., *Nature*, 2025.
+> "The human claustrum encodes surprise and uncertainty during adaptive learning", XX et al., *Nature*, 2025.

 ## Table of Contents